 Cold can adversely affect the lead-acid battery in your generator.
 Instead of dealing with a dead battery, you need to work on keeping this vital part of your generator charged.
 You also need to make sure your battery stays warm to prevent damage.

 Many business owners use a thermostat-controlled warming blanket to keep the batteries in their generators warm.
-Taking this precaution can help you keep your generator functional throughout the winter months.
+Taking this precaution can keep your generator functional through the winter months.

 With the addition of these angled slits, you can keep frozen precipitation at bay without cutting off airflow.
 Working with generator repair professionals is crucial when trying to get these elements installed correctly.